MacDownApp/macdown/CONTRIBUTING.md

 [General rules](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) apply.
 If you absolutely need to, the first line of the message *can* go as long as 72 (instead of 50) characters, but it must not exceed it.

 Xcode’s commit window does not do a good job indicating whether your commit message is well-formed.
-I seldom use it personally, but if you do, you can check whether the commit message is good after you push to GitHub—If you see the first line of your commit message getting truncated, it is too long.
+I seldom use it personally, but if you do, you can check whether the commit message is good after you push to GitHub.
+If you see the first line of your commit message getting truncated, it is too long.

 ### Pull Requests